fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

 Each of those jobs will contain a list of sub-jobs that will be executed (e.g. `job_update_json`, `job_send_email`, ...) and that will perform some specific tasks.

-Whenever I prepare a new job and I want to schedule it daily, I will add this new job to the `job_updates_daily` outer job.
-And whenever I change my mind and I want to execute it hourly, I will just remove it from the `job_updates_daily` and add it to the `job_updates_1h` job.

 ## The Scheduled Jobs

 Every scheduled job (daily, 1h, 15min, etc.) is structured this way: